 The sound from the speakers is not very loud.
 There was a BIOS update which I think improved the volume significantly.

 The speakers are tuned by Harmon/Kardon and have decent quality.

-You get all the standard ports on this one – 2 USB A 2.0, 1 USB Type C, 1 USB A 3.2, headphone jack and an HDMI port.
+You get all the standard ports on this one – 2 USB A 2.0, 1 USB Type C, 1 USB A 3.2, a headphone jack, and an HDMI port.

 The two USB 2 .0 ports limit data transfer speeds to 40 MB/s whereas you can use the port on the left to transfer files at speeds over 100 MB/s.

 Temperature & Noise

 The laptop runs very coolly in the day-to-day tasks.
 The internal temperature is around 31 degrees Celcius as measured using the HW monitor.